aku-ji/JunkPoint/README.md

 ## 🧩 OOP Concepts Applied

 ### 🔒 Encapsulation
-Encapsulation is demonstrated by securing user-related information (passwords, usernames, points).
-Instead of allowing direct access, the system uses controlled methods (getters, setters) to protect data integrity.
+In the JunkPOint system, encapsulation is shown by keeping user-related information such as passwords, usernames, accumulated points, and transaction records private.
+Instead of allowing other parts of the program to directly change these values, the system uses controlled methods like getters, setters, and updating functions.
+This protects user data and ensures that important values, such as points or passwords, cannot be altered accidentally or improperly.

 ### 🧬 Inheritance
-Inheritance is used in the user type relationships.
-For example, the `Guest` class extends a base user-type structure, inheriting common features (viewing menus, recycling info) while maintaining specific restrictions (no redemption/cash conversion).
+Inheritance appears in the system through the relationship between user types.
+For example, the `Guest` class can extend a base user-type structure, allowing it to inherit common features such as viewing menu options, accessing recycling information, and participating in basic system functions like donating waste.
+The Guest class automatically gains essential behaviours from the parent class but can still impose restrictions such as not being able to redeem items or convert points.

 ### 🎭 Polymorphism
-Polymorphism allows methods to behave differently based on the object calling them.
-* **`displayMenu()`**: Defined in the abstract `Person` class but implemented differently for `User` (full dashboard) vs `Guest` (donation only).
-* **`toString()`**: Overridden in the `Voucher` class to provide custom formatted displays.
+The system utilises polymorphism to allow methods to behave differently based on the object calling them.
+The `displayMenu()` method is defined in the abstract `Person` class but is implemented differently in the `User` and `Guest` subclasses.
+This ensures that while both are treated as "Persons," a registered User sees the full dashboard while a Guest sees only donation options.
+Additionally, the `Voucher` class overrides the `toString()` method to provide a custom formatted display of the voucher details when printed.

 ### 🧱 Abstraction
-Complex processes are hidden behind simple method calls like `calculatePoints()` or `convertPointsToCash()`.
-This hides the mathematical formulas and implementation details from the main program, making the code cleaner and easier to maintain.
+Abstraction is demonstrated in the system by hiding complex processes inside simple and easy-to-use methods.
+Methods like `calculatePoints()` or `convertPointsToCash()` do all the detailed work.
+This hides the formulas and lets the main programming simply call it.
+The main program just calls these methods and shows the results.
+This makes the code easier to read and maintain.
+It helps focus on what the program does rather than how it works internally.

 ---